Nevin Shapiro: Federal plea and sentencing

 On September 15, 2010, he pleaded guilty before U.S. District Judge Susan D. Wigenton in Newark, New Jersey in U.S. v.
-Shapiro, 10-cr-00471 to one count of securities fraud and one count of money laundering.
+Shapiro, 10-cr-00471, to one count of securities fraud and one count of money laundering.
 On June 7, 2011, he was sentenced to 20 years in federal prison and ordered to make $82,657,362.29 in restitution.

 Home transfer

 Shapiro was transferred from federal prison to home confinement on June 11, 2020, where he will continue to serve out the remainder of his 20-year sentence under monitoring by the Federal Bureau of Prisons (BOP).
 The transfer comes on the heels of recent federal prison directives to move some at-risk inmates to home confinement in the face of COVID-19 outbreaks.
-The eligibility of Shapiro, who is 51, was aided by having served over 50 percent of his sentence, while also demonstrating hypertrophic cardiomyopathy and hypertension, both of which put him at a higher risk of life-threatening complication if he were to contract coronavirus.
+Shapiro, who was 51 at the time, was aided by having served over 50 percent of his sentence, while also demonstrating hypertrophic cardiomyopathy and hypertension, both of which put him at a higher risk of life-threatening complication if he were to contract coronavirus.

 Shapiro was transferred to the home of a family member.
-He will be monitored electronically by the BOP and subject to a range of BOP guidelines, which include a ban on the consumption of alcohol, random drug testing, and a monitored walking radius near the residence and other criteria.
+He will be monitored electronically by the Bureau of Prisons and subject to a range of the bureau's guidelines, which included a ban on the consumption of alcohol, random drug testing, and a monitored walking radius near the residence, and other criteria.
 He will also be required to wear an ankle monitor at all times.
-He will be eligible to hold a job, although any work would require approval through the BOP and his earnings will be garnished to repay remaining restitution to his victims.
+He will be eligible to hold a job, although any work would require approval through the bureau and his earnings will be garnished to repay remaining restitution to his victims.

-The civil case in Miami is Securities and Exchange Commission v.
+Shapiro also faces a civil case in Miami, U.S. Securities and Exchange Commission v.
 Shapiro, 10-cv-21281.